holycharisma/hcc/hcc-client/README.md

 ## security approach

+- server generates secure keyring for session
+- sends it to client app via encrypted JWT claims
 - all session cookies are httponly
     - server session not available to client
     - authenticated user may be associated with session
 - login handshake with hcc-server:
-    - client form POST email and password to /login
+    - client form POST encrypted email and password to /login
-    - server responds with:
+    - server decrypts, verifies, responds with:
         - redirect to application
         - authorization credentials in http headers
     - client stores credentials for subsequent requests
-- second anti-csrf token is used to verify the application is running within the hcc-server frame
+- second anti-csrf token is used to verify the client is running within the hcc-server frame
-    - token is signed with server session id to verify secure http between client and server
+    - token is signed with server session id hash to verify secure http cookies exist between client and server
+- includes [orion](https://github.com/orion-rs/orion) over wasm for client side encryption and decryption

 project generated using [yew-wasm-pack-minimal](https://github.com/yewstack/yew-wasm-pack-minimal)